How our canals can help to improve mental well-being

 3. Learn new skills

-Our volunteer crew will show you how to steer the boat and work the locks.
-When you book a longer holiday, you receive nationally accredited training at no extra charge.
+Our volunteer crew will show you how to steer the boat and work the locks, everyone is encouraged to take part.

 4. Give to others